ned1313/terraform-tuesdays/2022-05-17-AzAPI/README.md

 ## The Basics

-The `azapi` provider only has two resources and one data source:
+The `azapi` provider only has three resources and two data sources:

 * **Resources**
   * `azapi_resource` - used to create and manage an Azure resource
   * `azapi_update_resource` - used to manage attributes of an existing Azure resource
+  * `azapi_resource_action` - used to execute modify actions on a resource through the Azure resource manager
 * **Data Sources**
   * `azapi_resource` - used to poll any existing Azure resource
+  * `azapi_resource_action` - used to execute read-only actions on a resource through the Azure resource manager

 The beauty is in its simplicity.
 If you want to create a resource that isn't supported by the `azurerm` provider, you can use the `azapi_resource`.
 If you have an existing resource you're configuring with the `azurerm` provider, but it's missing an argument you want to set, you can use the `azapi_update_resource`.
+Some resources have an action associated with them, list `listKeys` from Azure Automation, that may not have a parallel in the `azurerm` provider.
+The `azapi_resource_action` resource and data source help you with those cases.

 Now that we know why we'd use each resource type, let's dig into a couple of actual examples.